-There were no changes in actuarial assumptions or methods impacting the 2024-2025 fiscal year.
-However, the Actuarial Standards of Practice require the investment return assumption to be reviewed on an annual basis.
+In addition, the Actuarial Standards of Practice require the investment return assumption to be reviewed on an annual basis.
 Our analysis is based on the GRS Capital Market Assumption Modeler (CMAM).
 Our analysis suggests that the current assumption of 7.25% is at the high-end of the reasonable range.
 Therefore, the Board may wish to consider lowering this assumption for this or future valuations.
 The higher the investment return assumption, the less margin that will exist for actuarial standards reasonability purposes in future years if capital market expectations are lowered from their current levels.